matijakolaric-com/django-music-publisher/docs/saas.rst

 Offering DMP as a Service
 #########################

 The idea behind Django Music Publisher is to give small publishers an opportunity to compete.
-With the **19.1 Epiphany** release, sponsored by DMP Guru, Django Music Publisher is finally is up to the task.
+With the version |version|, sponsored by DMP Guru, Django Music Publisher is finally is up to the task.

 The code is released under MIT licence, which allows anyone, without any limitations, to provide a commercial or a free service based on it, potentially with some extensions.